Finnhorse: Tori horse

-In the mid-19th century, manor owners in Estonia found the native Estonian Horse too small for their agricultural needs, and came to the conclusion that the population would benefit from crossbreeding.
-Finnish horses were among the good quality breeds considered for the job.
+In the mid-19th century, manor owners in Estonia found the native Estonian Horse too small for their agricultural needs, and concluded that the population would benefit from crossbreeding.
+Finnish horses were among the breeds considered for the job.
 The state stud farm of Tori was founded as the central base for the new Estonian breed in 1856, and ten Finnish mares and three stallions were bought for its needs.
-Though some purebred Finnish horses were produced, they were used mainly for crossbreeding; the later offspring of part-Finnish crossbreds, however, did not prove as good as expected, and the Tori stud gradually stopped using Finnish horses.
+Though some purebred Finnish horses were produced, they were used mainly for crossbreeding; the later offspring of part-Finnish crossbreds did not prove as good as expected, and the Tori stud gradually stopped using Finnish horses.
 One Finnish-Arabian stallion, Orro, has had noteworthy influence on the modern-day Tori horse, through his widely used great-grandson Harun 42 T.

 Uses

-In the 21st century, approximately 75 percent of Finnhorses are used at some point in their lives for harness racing, with riding being the second most popular use.
+Approximately 75 percent of Finnhorses are used at some point in their lives for harness racing, with riding being the second most popular use.
 Many Finnhorses have multiple uses, such as starting their career in harness racing and later moving on to riding.
 Finnhorses perform both at their own competitions and in open, all-breed classes in dressage, show jumping, and eventing.
 They are also used for endurance riding, western riding and combined driving.
 Approximately 1,000 Finnhorses are used in riding schools and in riding therapy, as they are usually easy going and pleasant to ride.
 They are also popular as pleasure horses.

 Draft work

 Agricultural and forestry work were the traditional uses of the Finnhorse.
 The Finnhorse was never bred to be a particularly large or heavy draught horse, as it was the only horse breed of the country, and versatility was desired as the Finnhorse was also used as the primary steed of the cavalry.
 The climate and conditions of Finland necessitated that the breed be durable and hardy.
 As a result, the Finnhorse remained small but tough, and could pull heavy loads in difficult terrain and even in chest-deep snow.
 Relative to its size, the Finnhorse is among the most powerful workhorses in the world with the best animals able to pull as much as 200 percent of their own weight.

-There are few draft-type Finnhorse family lines left, and only an estimated two or three hundred animals are known to be used as actual workhorses in the 21st century.
+There are few draft-type Finnhorse family lines left, and only an estimated two or three hundred animals are known to still be used as actual workhorses.
 However, interest in traditional uses and methods has been increasing, and workhorse competitions are regularly held which usually include horse pulling or ploughing contests.